 Technical Climbing Gear

-Summit night/ day: We arrived at high camp at 5,500m at 2pm in the afternoon, relaxed in our tents for the evening and did a final gear check for our summit attempt.
+We arrived at high camp at 5,500m at 2pm in the afternoon.
+It was time to relax in our tents for the evening and did a final gear check for our summit attempt.
 The Sherpa team brought food and drinks to our tent that evening to keep our energy up.
 We went to sleep at about 5/6pm and woke again at midnight.
 The Sherpa team greeted us again with tea and snacks before we departed.

 Slowly we made our way up along the steep gully for the first few hours.
-This required a lot of scrambling, while the scree rock beneath was icy and slippery with the heavy snow that was falling.
+This required a lot of scrambling, while the scree rock beneath was icy and slippery.
 A lot of focus placed on our pace to ensure everyone managed their breathing and heart rates appropriately.
-After reaching the top of the gully, we maneuvered across a narrow ridge with steep drops either side, utilizing a fixed rope as a precaution but our feet and hands being our primary anchors.
+After reaching the top of the gully, we maneuvered across a narrow ridge with steep drops either side.
+We utilized a fixed rope as a precaution but our feet and hands being our primary anchors.

-Just before dawn, we reached crampon point at the edge of the glacier, and once gear was adjusted, we set off traversing the glacier linked together by rope.
+Just before dawn, we reached crampon point at the edge of the glacier.
+Once gear was adjusted, we set off traversing the glacier linked together by rope.
 This was a slow and arduous crossing.
-The snow was soft and knee deep (even waist deep at time) which required more effort on all our parts to progress.
-Due to the weather conditions over previous weeks the usual ladder crossings were also no longer usable, hence we had to cross crevasses by abseiling in and climbing out multiple times.
+The snow was soft and knee deep, even waist deep at time.
+This required more effort on all our parts to progress.
+Due to the weather conditions over previous weeks the usual ladder crossings were also no longer usable.
+We had to cross crevasses by abseiling in and climbing out multiple times.
 This was something that we hoped would not be necessary but was partially anticipated by our guides.
-This depleted a lot of energy in the group, but we had no choice but to push forward until we reached the base of the headwall where we took a short rest while we prepared for the final assent.
+This depleted a lot of energy in the group.
+We had no choice but to push forward until we reached the base of the head wall.
+Time for a short rest while we prepared for the final assent.

 Over the next 4 days we continued our trek back down the valley.
 We retraced our steps